gerald-x/womans-period/README.md

 - **Start Date**: as a date string in the format of "yyyy-mm-dd"
 - **End Date**:  as a date string in the format of "yyyy-mm-dd"

-The response would be a JSON response with the value of the number of created cycles within the given date range.
+The response would be a JSON response with the value of the number of created cycles within the given date range. <br><br><br>